Charles Locock: Biography

 Charles Locock was born to Henry Locock and his wife Susannah Smyth in Northampton.
 He studied under Benjamin Brodie and Andrew Duncan, graduating from medical school at Edinburgh University in 1821.
 Locock became a licensed doctor of the Royal College of Physicians in 1823 and a fellow in 1836.
 He opened his own obstetrical practice, which became the largest in London.
 In 1840 he became the first obstetrician to Queen Victoria, and was the attending doctor for the births of all her children.
 In 1842 he was elected a Fellow of the Royal College of Physicians.
 He published an 1857 paper in The Lancet outlining the use of potassium bromide as a treatment for epilepsy.

 In 1860, Locock had a key role in the sensational judicial case known as the Eastbourne manslaughter.
-It was Locock who conducted the autopsy establishing that the 15-year-old Reginald Cancellor had died as the result of corporal punishment at the hands of his teacher, Thomas Hopley – which led to Hopley being eventually sent to four years in prison on charges of manslaughter.
+It was Locock who conducted the autopsy establishing that the 15-year-old Reginald Cancellor had died as the result of corporal punishment at the hands of his teacher, Thomas Hopley – which led to Hopley being eventually sentenced to four years in prison on charges of manslaughter.

 Locock married Amelia Lewis on 5 August 1826; the couple had five sons.
 He retired from medicine in 1857 and was created a baronet.
 He also became the 26th President of the Royal Medical and Chirurgical Society.
 Locock became involved in politics, acting as a justice of the peace for Kent and standing as a Conservative candidate for the Isle of Wight in the 1864 election (he lost).
 He was elected a fellow of the Royal Society the same year.